jeonghanlee/epicsarchiverap-env/README.md

 The source code for the [EPICS Archiver Appliance with MAVEN](https://github.com/jeonghanlee/epicsarchiverap-maven) build **IS** fundamentally based on the community version.
 However, its building method **IS NOT** the same as the standard community version.
 While the goal is to maintain minimal code differences from the community release, some variations may be present.
 The primary distinction is the use of **MAVEN** as the core build environment for that project, though **ANT** is also currently utilized for certain auxiliary tasks.
 For a more detailed understanding of the build system and specific modifications in that version, please refer to the [EPICS Archiver Appliance with MAVEN](https://github.com/jeonghanlee/epicsarchiverap-maven) repository.

-**Confirmed that the current version can archive a few PV signals.
-However, it requires more fine tunes for maximazing the archiver appliance performance.*
+**Project Status**: Confirmed that the current version can archive a few PV signals.
+However, it requires more fine-tuning for maximizing the archiver appliance performance.

 ## Purpose of this Environment

 This repository provides a set of `Makefiles` and scripts to automate the setup and build process for the EPICS Archiver Appliance with MAVEN.
 It handles system dependencies, database configuration, and service management to create a reproducible environment currently on Debian 12.

-**Project Status**: Confirmed that the current version can archive a few PV signals.
-However, it requires more fine-tuning for maximizing the archiver appliance performance.

 ## Debian 12 Setup Guide